 In addition to coaching adults and young people on all kinds of passion-based goals, I work with private music students of all ages.
 Meanwhile, Taylor and Colin are livin’ the life as touring musicians and recording artists.
 They have multiple world tours under their belts.
 Colin’s newest passion is fitness, and he’s killin’ it.
 And Taylor is a small biz owner running his own busy recording studio.

-Their hardcore music has darker images and language than I want to reference in my music mentor world, and that’s where we are right now.
+Their hardcore music has darker images and language than I’m comfortable referencing in my music mentor world, and that’s where we are right now.
 They’re on their creative paths, and I’m on mine.
-Meanwhile, I celebrate them, their skills, tenacity, collaborative cooperation and energy.
+Meanwhile, I celebrate them, their skills, tenacity, collaborative cooperation, and energy.
 Their promotional abilities.
 Where did they get it all?
 Teach me!